jsxshamim/warehouse-management-client/README.md

 ## Features & Functionalities

--   Require Sign up/Login for Managing Inventory.
+-   Require Signup/Login for Managing Inventory.
 -   Only Verified user can Manage Inventory.
 -   User can Add / Update / Delete Inventory Item.
 -   Every User will have "My Inventory" Section.
 Can see only their own Items.